Falmouth-Games-Academy/comp140-gam160-game/README.md

 ## Hardware

-Relying on a real pool cue that can either sit in a cradle or have the arduino attached to the back section, aiming will be controlled with a joystick and a button to toggle fine tuning.
+Relying on a real pool cue that has the arduino attached to the back section, aiming will be controlled with a joystick, the aiming speed will be adjustable from a potentiometer to allow fine tuning aim and large sweeping movements to be controlled from the same joystick.
+The cue movement will be detected by an accelerometer, and a button will recentre the cue to the white ball and allow a shot to be taken.

-There are many different options available to measure the forward and backwards movement of the cue to take a shot, and the favourite currently is to translate that movement onto a motor to generate a voltage.
-This will give both a magnitude and a duration which can be used to return a shot velocity.
-All controls have been set out in the input settings of unreal to allow easy mapping to any arduino inputs.